Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Wireless-Fronthauled Dual-Band Cell-Free Massive MIMO: The Key Idea

-\section{Wireless-Fronthauled Dual-Band Cell-Free Massive MIMO: The Key Idea}
+\section{Wireless-Fronthauled Dual-Band \\ Cell-Free Massive MIMO: The Key Idea}

 Cell-free massive MIMO is a promising enabler for the high data rate and coverage requirements in future wireless communications systems.
 Current cell-free massive MIMO architectures, however, assume that all the antennas are connected to the central processing unit with wired fronthaul, that is typically optical fiber \cite{pfeiffer2015next}.
 This complicates the deployment process of these systems and increases its cost and installation time.
 To overcome these challenges, we propose an alternative architecture for cell-free massive MIMO systems that relies on a wireless fronthaul operating at a much higher frequency band compared to the access band, as depicted in \figref{fig:systemmodel}.
-For example, a mmWave fronthaul channel with sub-6GHz access channels or a terahertz fronthaul supporting mmWave access.
-Thanks to the wireless fronthaul, \textbf{the proposed architecture is modular, flexible, scalable, with low installation cost and time}.
-The use of a much higher frequency band in the fronthaul compared to the access band has the following advantages (for the rest of the paper, we will assume a mmWave fronthaul and a sub-6GHz access) \begin{itemize} \item \textbf{High Data-Rate:} The availability of the large bandwidth at the mmWave band enables the central processing unit (which is equipped with a mmWave transceiver) to support high data-rate fronthaul.
-This is crucial for maintaining the high data rate gains of cell-free massive MIMO systems, as will be shown in \sref{sec:numresults}.
+For example, a mmWave fronthaul channel with sub-6GHz access channels or a terahertz fronthaul supporting mmWave access channel.
+Thanks to the wireless fronthaul, \textbf{the proposed architecture is modular, flexible, scalable, with low cost and installation time}.
+In particular, replacing the wired-fronthaul with a wireless connection provides modularity and flexibility in the deployment.
+This way, the costs and installation time can be reduced as the APs can be directly deployed, potentially without any (or with minimal) engineering assistance.
+Consequently, this allows easier deployment of the APs and potential deployment scalability of the system\footnote{Note that a scalability notion for cell-free massive MIMO was formally defined in\cite{bjornson2020scalable}, which aims to keep the complexity of the channel estimation, signal processing for beamforming, fronthaul signaling and power control optimization limited for asymptotically increasing number of users.
+It is important to note that this is different than our use of scalability, that is for the deployment of the APs.}.
+While the wireless fronthaul provides these advantages, it may have challenges for the data rates and synchronization, which motivates the use of a higher-frequency fronthaul.
+The use of a higher frequency band in the fronthaul compared to the access band has the following advantages (for the rest of the paper, and for ease of exposition, we will assume a mmWave fronthaul and a sub-6GHz access channel):

+\begin{itemize} \item \textbf{High Data-Rate Fronthaul:} The availability of the large bandwidth at the mmWave frequency band enables the central processing unit (which is equipped with a mmWave transceiver) to support high data-rate fronthaul.
+This way, the crucial large bandwidth availability can be utilized for maintaining the high data rate gains of cell-free massive MIMO systems, as will be shown in \sref{sec:numresults}.